kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: 16436

 ### Q29
-An 18-year-old football player who sustained a kick to the loin during a game subsequently develops microscopic haematuria.
+An 18-year-old football player who sustained a kick to the loin during a game subsequently develops _microscopic haematuria_.
-#### Answer:
+#### Answer: B. Class II - *FALSE* = A. Class I - TRUE
+- Class I: _renal contusion_ or contained subcapsular haematoma

 ### Q30
 A 30-year-old man who has been stabbed in the right loin with a kitchen knife arrives in A&E with a pulse of 112/min, BP 120/100 mmHg.
-He has frank haematuria.
-IVU reveals urinary extravasation.
+He has _frank haematuria_.
+IVU reveals *urinary extravasation*.
-#### Answer:
+#### Answer: D. Class IV - TRUE
+- Class IV: laceration across corticomedullary junction (with *urinary extravasation*)

 ### Q31
-Following a hysterectomy a patient has microscopic haematuria, ileus, pain and a low-grade fever.
+Following a hysterectomy a patient has _microscopic haematuria_, ileus, pain and a low-grade fever.
 IVU reveals leakage from the left ureter.
-A 75% laceration with no devascularisation is found.
+A **75% laceration** with *no devascularisation* is found.
-#### Answer:
+#### Answer: E. Class V - *FALSE* = C: Class III - TRUE
+- Class III: *parenchymal laceration* > 1 cm into renal substance *without urinary extravasation*

 ## Q32-35: Theme: Burns